alex-ball/HowTo-DataImpact/how-to-measure-impact.md

     Some journals specify that data underlying submissions should be deposited in a particular data repository, perhaps to take advantage of prearranged, coordinated workflows.
-    Some funders require data to be deposited in an archive they manage, or one that can guarantee to keep data for a minimum term.
+    Some funders require data to be deposited in an archive they manage, or one that can guarantee to keep data for a minimum term;
+    the SHERPA/JULIET service can be use to check for such requirements.^[SHERPA/JULIET, URL: <http://www.sherpa.ac.uk/juliet/>.]

   * *Is the repository already well used by my peers?*
     Datasets are more likely to be seen, reused, and have impact